patrikspiess/web/README.md

 To automatically publish this web application a GitHub Workflow (Actions) is used.
 See [.github/workflows/deploy.yaml](.github/workflows/deploy.yaml).

-## Preparing Surge for auto-deployment
+## Preparing surge for auto-deployment

-To be able to automatically deploy a project to Surge you have to generate a token and save your username (e-mail address) and the token to the respective environment variables.
+To be able to automatically deploy a project to surge you have to generate a token and save your username (e-mail address) and the token to the respective environment variables.

 - Login with your username to surge.sh